-Currently most cases in Scotland are in men who are gay, bisexual or have sex with men, and are primarily associated with recent travel to London or Europe.
+Since our last report on 4 October 2022, laboratory-confirmed cases of monkeypox in Scotland are unchanged at 94.
+Currently most cases in Scotland are in men who are gay, bisexual or have sex with men, however, anyone can get monkeypox.

 Identification of cases and vaccination are the main control measures.
 The wider pre-exposure vaccination programme is underway in Scotland and NHS Boards across the country are working at pace to offer vaccines to gay, bisexual and men who have sex with men at higher risk of exposure, and a small number of healthcare workers who work in high-risk settings, as quickly as possible.